loverdos/converter/README.md

 Use this library to convert value between different types.

-Latest release is `"com.ckkloverdos" % "converter_2.9.1" % "0.3.0"` from [scala-tools.org](http://scala-tools.org/repo-releases).
+Latest release is `"com.ckkloverdos" % "converter" % "0.5.0"` from Maven Central,
+compiled for Scala 2.9.1.